Precise Object and Effect Removal with Adaptive Target-Aware Attention

-\textbf{Comparison with Existing Datasets.} We compare our OBER dataset with existing datasets, including those focused on object removal (RORD~\cite{Sagong2022rord}, MULAN~\cite{tudosiu2024mulan}, Counterfactual Dataset~\cite{winter2024objectdrop}) and one on shadow removal (DESOBA-v2~\cite{liu2024shadow}).
-As summarized in Table~\ref{tab:dataset_comparison}, our OBER is the only dataset that includes all three types of mask annotations and RGBA foreground objects, enabling a wide range of tasks such as object removal, effect removal, and joint object-effect removal.
-While RORD~\cite{Sagong2022rord} is among the first to provide object-effect masks, those masks are \textit{coarse} without separate annotations for objects and their effects.
-As a result, it cannot support independent removal of either the object or the effect, but only their joint removal.
-In contrast, our OBER dataset provides precise and separate masks for objects and their effects, enabling more flexible and fine-grained removal tasks.
-In addition, MULAN~\cite{tudosiu2024mulan} focuses solely on object removal without addressing associated effects such as shadows or reflections.
-DESOBA-v2~\cite{liu2024shadow} targets only effect removal and thus does not handle the objects.
-Moreover, the ground truth images in both datasets are not captured by cameras but are instead synthesized using generative models, which may limit their realism.
-The Counterfactual Dataset proposed in ObjectDrop~\cite{winter2024objectdrop} is not publicly available, and it only includes object masks without object-effect masks.
-It also lacks foreground RGBA data for objects and associated effects, limiting its extensibility and applicability to more advanced object editing tasks.
+\textbf{Comparison with Existing Datasets.} We compare our OBER dataset with existing datasets, including those focused on shadow removal (DESOBA-v2~\citep{liu2024shadow}) and object removal (RORD~\citep{Sagong2022rord}, MULAN~\citep{tudosiu2024mulan}, Counterfactual Dataset~\citep{winter2024objectdrop}, Video4Removal~\citep{wei2025omnieraser}).
+As summarized in Table~\ref{tab:dataset_comparison}, unlike prior datasets, OBER provides all three types of mask annotations as well as RGBA object foregrounds, enabling a wide range of tasks, including object removal, effect removal, and joint object–effect removal.
+DESOBA-v2~\citep{liu2024shadow} targets only effect removal and thus does not handle the objects.
+In contrast, MULAN~\citep{tudosiu2024mulan} focuses solely on object removal without associated effects such as shadows or reflections.
+Moreover, the ground-truth images in both DESOBA-v2 and MULAN are produced by existing inpainting models, which may limit their visual realism.
+RORD~\citep{Sagong2022rord} is among the first to provide object–effect masks, however, these masks are \textit{very coarse} and can not separately annotate objects and their effects.
+Consequently, it cannot support independent removal of either the object or the effect.
+The Counterfactual Dataset~\citep{winter2024objectdrop} and Video4Removal Dataset~\citep{wei2025omnieraser} are designed for object–effect removal tasks, the same with ours, but they are not publicly accessible.
+Furthermore, these datasets provide only object masks, lacking effect masks and RGBA foregrounds, which limits their scalability and diverse usage.
+In contrast, our OBER dataset provides richer annotations, including precise and separate masks for objects and their effects, together with RGBA foregrounds, enabling more flexible and fine-grained removal tasks.
+Notably, the effect masks serve as crucial supervision for learning accurate object–effect removal while preserving background fidelity.
+OBER is a hybrid dataset comprising high-quality captured and realistic synthetic data, covering diverse and complex scenarios such as multi-object occlusions and indoor/outdoor reflections. \textbf{We will release our OBER dataset publicly}, which we believe will significantly benefit future research in this field.